Towards a Formulation of Quantum Theory as a Causally Neutral Theory of Bayesian Inference: Quantum Conditional States

 where $\rho_Y = \sum_y P(Y=y) \Ket{y}\Bra{y}_Y$. \end{proposition} This is easily verified by substituting the definition of $\varrho_{Y|A}$ from eq.~(\ref{eq:CCS:POVM}) into eq.~(\ref{eq:CCS:CondBorn}).

-This representation of a measurement as a causal conditional state and of the Born rule as an instance of belief propagation is summarized in fig.~\ref{fig:CCS:Measurement} and the third line of table~\ref{tbl:CCS:Conventional}.
+This representation of a measurement as a causal conditional state and of the Born rule as an instance of belief propagation is summarized in fig.~\ref{fig:CCS:Measurement} and the third and sixth lines of table~\ref{tbl:CCS:Conventional}.

 Once again, these results can be understood as a special case of theorem~\ref{thm:CCS:Jamiol} and proposition~\ref{prop:CCS:Jamiol} by recognizing that a POVM may be represented as a map from a quantum region to a classical variable (sometimes called a QC map).
 Specifically, if the probability distribution $P(Y)$ is represented by a diagonal state $\rho_Y$, then the measurement can be represented by the CPT map $\mathcal{E}_{Y|A}$ defined by